Emmanuelle Moureaux

 Emmanuelle Moureaux (born 1971) is a Tokyo based French architect and designer who is known for implementation of color throughout her designs.
-Emmanuelle fell in love with Shimura, an outskirt city of Tokyo, Japan, while doing research for her thesis and has lived there since 1996.
+Emmanuelle fell in love with Ikebukuro, a city center of Tokyo, Japan, while doing research for her thesis and has lived there since 1996.
 She founded emmanuelle moureaux architecture + design in 2003.
 The concept driving all of her work is shikiri, which literally means "dividing and creating space through colors."
 Emmanuelle created this concept of using color as a three dimensional element that can create space rather than a finish applied to surfaces as an afterthought.

-Emmanuelle has many works in architecture including the Shugamo Shinkin Bank Shimura Branch, but also designs art instillations, interiors, and products.
-Despite her work varying in category, scale, and stature, color is ever-present.
-100 Colors is an art instillation series that implements color in ways that fortify shikiri.
+Emmanuelle has many works in architecture including the Sugamo Shinkin Bank Shimura Branch, but also designs art installations, interiors, and products.
+100 Colors is an art installation series that implements color in ways that fortify shikiri.
 Even though nearly all of the installations share a common concept, each one is unique and successful in its own.
 Emmanuelle hopes to create emotion through color and allow people to experience color through touch and feel as well.
 This will show that colors can not only make space, but also create a space with additional layers of human emotion.